configcat/docs/website/docs/targeting/feature-flag-evaluation.md

 ### Evaluation of a Segment Condition

 The SDK looks up the segment referenced by the condition and evaluates the condition described by the segment similarly to [user conditions](../targeting-rule/user-condition).
 Then, the result is checked against the comparator.
-In the case of `IS IN SEGMENT` the result of the segment condition will be the same as the result of the segment.
+In the case of `IS IN SEGMENT` the result of the Segment Condition will be the same as the result of the segment.
 The result will be negated in the case of `IS NOT IN SEGMENT`.

-If the segment evaluates to `cannot evaluate`, so is the segment condition.
+If the segment evaluates to `cannot evaluate`, so is the Segment Condition.

 The evaluation process stops if the referenced segment is missing, and the SDK will return the [default value](../targeting-overview#default-value).
 (Though this can happen only when using the [flag overrides](../../sdk-reference/js#flag-overrides) feature with invalid data.)